- Business & Community Economic Development

 The Office for Equity and Diversity’s Scholarly Excellence in Equity and Diversity (SEED) Awards program honors and acknowledges diverse students who are doing outstanding work at the University of Minnesota, both in and out of the classroom.

-The 2015 SEED Award Application for Undergraduate Students is now open.
+The 2015 SEED Award Application for undergraduate (and graduate) students is now closed.

 We are honored to present the 2014 SEED Award Recipients: